zstoebs/Daily-Coding-Problem/October 2019/README.md

 - 10/7/2019: Given a list of numbers L, implement a method sum(i, j) which returns the sum from the sublist L[i:j] (including i, excluding j).

+- 10/8/2019: Given a list of points, a central point, and an integer k, find the nearest k points from the central point.